 These verses should only be included in the Bible today if they were originally included in Mark's writing of the Gospel.
 Therefore, the best way to determine whether Mark 16:9-20 should be in the Bible is to investigate whether these verses were in the earliest preserved manuscripts.

 The external evidence offers an interesting history to Mark's longer ending.
 In the fourth century, the church fathers Eusebius and Jerome wrote that almost all of the Greek manuscripts available to them at that time lacked the longer ending.
-This longer ending must have been added early if not original, since Justin Martyr and Tatian mentioned alternative endings to Mark as early as the second century.
-In about 180, Irenaeus wrote and included a quotation from verse 19 of this longer ending.
+This longer ending must have been added early if not original, since Justin Martyr and Tatian both seemed to be aware of Mark's longer ending as early as the second century.
+In about 180, Irenaeus included a quotation from Mark 16:19 in Adversus Haereses.

 The internal evidence offers an additional line of evidence regarding the ending of Mark.
 First, the transition between verses 8 and 9 in Greek is considered awkward.
 Second, the vocabulary changes greatly in the Greek language of verses 9-20.
 Eighteen words are used in these verses that are not used elsewhere in the Gospel.